This yacht is not available for charter

 2 x SUP & Windsurf

-Captain Dimitris is 53 years old and holds a Captain Class B Certificate and a speed boat license.
-He counts over 20 years of experience in the yachting industry.
+Captain Dionysos was born in 1957 and since 1995 works in the yachting industry.
 He is very reliable, hard-working and he will make sure guests have unforgettable holidays onboard Emilia.
-Captain Dimitris knows the Greek seas very well and he will cruise with the guests to unique bays with crystal clear waters.
-In his free time, he likes fishing and traveling.
-He speaks Greek and English.
+Captain Dionysos knows the Greek seas very well, especially the Ionian Islands, and will cruise with the guests to unique bays with crystal clear waters.
+In his free time, he likes traveling and he is a fan of healthy food.
+He speaks Greek, English, French, and Italian.

-Tereza is 40 years old, was born in Thessaloniki - Greece, and holds a nursing degree.
-She has many years of experience in the yachting industry, in private yachts.
-Tereza is very polite, thoughtful, attentive and always smiley.
+Panagiota is 28 years old.
+She is very polite, thoughtful, attentive and always smiley.
 She loves cooking traditional Greek dishes and pays great attention to detail and cleanliness.
-Tereza enjoys long walks to the beach, taking care of animals and spending time with friends and family.
+She likes fishing and spending time with friends.
 She speaks Greek and English fluently.

 Inclusions and exclusion are not standardized across the different yachts, with each offering slightly different terms.
 Please contact us for a proposal that details the yacht’s availability, individual pricing based on the number of guests in your party and particular dates, as well as the list of the inclusions and exclusions for that particular yacht.

 Typically this includes all your breakfasts, lunches, dinners and snacks.
 Standard Ship's Bar which includes your alcoholic and non alcoholic beverages.
 Fuel for the yacht and its tender, and the necessary water for the onboard facilities.
 Use of the Yacht’s onboard equipment and the Captain, Chef and Crew’s services.